fakehaa/ANLP-Labs/README.md

 # ANLP-Labs

-Repo that contains all my lab work of this semester in Applied Natural Language Processing
+This repository contains all the lab work done in the "Advanced Natural Language Processing" course for BUiD.